 It will take approximately 10 to 20 minutes to create your sandbox.
 You will receive an email notifying you regarding the availability of your sandbox, as well as the URL to set your password in the sandbox environment.
 Once your sandbox has been successfully generated and your password has been set, you can:

-- Follow the Concierge account creation process to fill the sandbox company with seed data.
+- Follow the Concierge account creation process.

 - Retrieve your client_id and client_secret API keys for your sandbox from the Developer Portal.